The Chilean Coastal IOCG Belt.

 Gaby Prospect

-The outcrop is dominated by aphanitic or porphyritic andesites (interpreted as equivalents to the Formacion Punta del Cobre – Belmar, 2010) and granite, granodiorite or diorite of the Complejo San Juan.
+The outcrop at Gaby is dominated by aphanitic or porphyritic andesites (interpreted as equivalents to the Formacion Punta del Cobre – Belmar, 2010) and granite, granodiorite or diorite of the Complejo San Juan.
 These units are locally mylonitized or brecciated.

 Alteration is variable, but commonly strong and dominated by albite-amphibole-magnetite±epidote, locally with pyrite and chalcopyrite, or oxide copper where weathered.
 The alteration may be pervasive (commonly the case with albite and or magnetite) or comprise veins and stockworks.

 G&T Metallurgical Services Ltd completed a metallurgical test work program in 2006.
 The program comprised optical mineralogy, grinding, flotation and magnetic separation test work, assaying, and reporting.
-The work indicated the mineralization intersected to date at Gaby is amenable to production of a copper concentrate and a high grade magnetite product (66-70% Fe) through standard flotation and magnetic separation techniques, with further potential to produce a cobalt-rich pyrite concentrate.
+The work indicated the mineralization intersected to date at Gaby is amenable to production of a copper concentrate and a high-grade magnetite product (66-70% Fe) through standard flotation and magnetic separation techniques, with further potential to produce a cobalt-rich pyrite concentrate.

 Chirsposo Prospect

-Figure 6: Photos from the Chirsposo prospect. a) Small copper oxide workings in outcrop near hole CB-01. b) View to the north along the central valley that hosts the Chirsposo project.
+Figure 4: Photos from the Chirsposo prospect. a) Small copper oxide workings in outcrop near hole CB-01. b) View to the north along the central valley that hosts the Chirsposo project.
 The Ruta 5 highway and several powerlines traverse the valley.

-The copper in soil anomaly is shown in Figure 7, along with the mineralized lens intersected by four drill holes with copper-iron-cobalt grade increasing and open to the northeast.
+The copper in soil anomaly is shown in Figure 5, along with the mineralized lens intersected by four drill holes with copper-iron-cobalt grade increasing and open to the northeast.

-Figure 7: Location of the zones of +200ppm Cu (yellow) and +500ppm Cu (orange) soil anomalism at Chirsposo.
+Figure 5: Location of the zones of +200ppm Cu (yellow) and +500ppm Cu (orange) soil anomalism at Chirsposo.
 The highest soil values are present as the outcrop disappears under thin gravel cover towards the northeast.
 Hole CAB0006 is a 200m step-out hole onto the gravel-covered valley and returned the best copper assay results (82m @ 0.35% copper, 19.2% Fe and 576ppm Co).
 The lens is open along strike from this intersection.

 The extensive historical geophysical database includes IP survey data (24 line km) and ground magnetic data (120 line km) from surveying in 2007.
 The ground magnetic survey covered an approximate area of 4.0km x 4.0km, and delineated a series of large magnetic anomalies, with intensities up to 7000nT.
 The IP survey comprised 9 x 400m spaced 100m pole-dipole survey lines.
 Several targets comprising IP and/or magnetic anomalies were drilled by Peregrine in their series of five diamond holes, all of which intersected sulfide-bearing IOCG alteration, with varying levels of copper sulfide present.